 The index for all items less food and energy also rose 0.1 percent in January.
 A 0.3 percent increase in the shelter index was the major contributor to the rise, but the indexes for medical care, recreation, personal care, and tobacco also increased.
 In contrast, the indexes for airline fares, used cars and trucks, new vehicles, and apparel all declined in January.
 The food index rose slightly in January.
 The index for food at home rose 0.1 percent, with major grocery store food groups mixed.

 The all items index increased 1.6 percent over the last 12 months; this compares to a 1.5 percent increase for the 12 months ending December.
 The index for all items less food and energy has also risen 1.6 percent over the last 12 months.
 The energy index has risen 2.1 percent over the span, and the food index has increased 1.1 percent.
 More...

 The Investing.com consensus forecasts for both headline and core Month-over-Month was 0.1% and 1.6% for both for Year-over-Year.

 The first chart is an overlay of Headline CPI and Core CPI (the latter excludes Food and Energy) since 1957.
 The second chart gives a close-up of the two since 2000.

 On the chart below I've highlighted 2 to 2.5 percent range.
 Two percent has generally been understood to be the Fed's target for core inflation.
 However, the December 12 FOMC meeting raised the inflation ceiling to 2.5% for the next year or two while their accommodative measures (low Fed Funds Rate and quantitative easing) are in place.

-Federal Reserve policy, which has historically focused on core inflation, and especially the core Personal Consumption Expenditures (PCE), will see that the latest core CPI is below the near-term target range of 2 to 2.5 percent, and the more volatile headline inflation, is well below the target range.
+Federal Reserve policy, which has historically focused on core inflation, and especially the core Personal Consumption Expenditures (PCE), will see that the latest core CPI remains below the near-term target range of 2 to 2.5 percent, and the more volatile headline inflation, further below the target range.